 And so let’s note that we can also blame Ross for the achievements, growth, and learning that resulted from his request.

 By the way, I owe you a bit more information.

 The Sedona Hummingbird Festival is a major event.
 A thousand people gather to attend presentations, go on hummingbird garden tours, shop in the expo, and mingle with wonderful people.
-Many combine attendance at the Festival with a vacation in Sedona (imagine beautiful red rock landscapes).
+Many combine attendance at the Festival with a vacation in Sedona.

-The Magnificent Hummingbird looks like this when it’s in focus.
+The Rivoli’s Hummingbird looks like this when it’s in focus.

-This reminds us that our small actions can cause huge changes in other people’s lives.
+This reminds us that our small actions can cause large changes in other people’s lives.

 Because of one man, I gained priceless friendships, wonderful memories, and rare photos.